 - 2 Minutes Owed: a reflective time where the child and member of staff privately discuss their actions and how it has impacted on others.
 This will be at the start of break or lunchtime.
 The purpose of this is to enable the adult to remind the child of our school values and to encourage positive behaviour in the future. - Pay It Back Time: is an appropriate action linked to the incident and value which has not been shown.
 For example, if a child has not completed class work due to failure to respond to positive strategies, work may be sent home, or if a child has damaged or broken school property, they may be asked to help repair the damage. - Detention: any form of physical aggression (fighting / kicking / hitting etc) will lead to an automatic red card detention.
+In addition, 2 instances of '2 Minutes Owed' or 'Pay It Back' Time in one week will result in a detention.
 This sanction means that a minimum of 15 minutes break or lunchtime is spent with a member of the Senior Leadership Team so that the child has time to reflect on their behaviour.
 Detentions will also be issued for racist or homophobic language.
 In these instances, parents are informed of the behaviour and a formal letter is sent home.
 These are also reported to the Local Authority. - Parental Involvement: it is important that parents are aware of repeated and/or more serious incidents.
 This will be communicated through a telephone call, or an informal or formal meeting.
+This should also be recorded on CPOMS.